By Pierre Kosmidis

 Successful pilots, such as Hans-Joachim Marseille, Hans-Arnold Stahlschmidt, Werner Schröer and Karl Kugelbauer, among others, flew with JG 27, which claimed over 3,100 kills for some 1,400 aircraft lost, and approximately 827 pilots killed, missing or POW during WW2.

-WW2 Researcher Panagiotis Mprokos recently found a part of the fuselage of a JG 27 Bf109 operating from Rodos island, Greece, which, according to Mr. Mprokos’ research, is the cover of the contoured “L-Shape” fuel tank, located underneath the pilot’s seat.
+WW2 Researcher Panagiotis Brokos recently found a part of the fuselage of a JG 27 Bf109 operating from Rodos island, Greece, which, according to Mr. Brokos’ research, is the cover of the contoured “L-Shape” fuel tank, located underneath the pilot’s seat.

-This Bf 109 part remains in Panagiotis Mprokos’ collection and his aim is to preserve it in a Museum in Rodos Island, Greece, along with other WW2 relics he has located and salvaged.
+This Bf 109 part remains in Panagiotis Brokos’ collection and his aim is to preserve it in a Museum in Rodos Island, Greece, along with other WW2 relics he has located and salvaged.